 Angel Fund Application

 Lakota West families looking for assistance with their children’s marching band travel fees for mandatory competitions are encouraged to apply for consideration.
 Upbeat Club money is set aside from fundraisers and donations to cover marching band travel fees for mandatory competitions assessed to students participating in the Lakota West Marching Band, including Color Guard.
 This scholarship opportunity is for students in grades 9-12.
-Families interested in submitting an application for consideration must submit this application to Candi Vance at email@example.com.
+Families interested in being considered for the Angel Fund should submit a completed application to the Upbeat Club President by email at the address: email@example.com.
 A limited number of scholarships are available.
 Click here for application.

 Dan Kenworthy Scholarship

 The Dan Kenworthy Scholarship is a $500 scholarship awarded to the outstanding Marching Band senior who best displays the following qualities both on and off the field: Dedication, Hardworking, Helpful, Supportive, Giving, Charitable, Kind, Friendly, Loving, Outgoing, Cheerful, Vivacious, Humor, Family Oriented.

 The Dan Kenworthy scholarship application is awarded at the Marching Band Concert in the fall.

 Lakota West Upbeat Club provides a scholarship to a senior in one of our concert bands each year.
 Bill Weatherwax was a warm and caring band dad who loved volunteering in so many different ways: from Solo & Ensemble, to Pit Crew to chairing Jazz ‘n Cakes.
 To honor his spirit, the Upbeat Club awards this scholarship to a senior who exemplifies the spirit of volunteerism and cheerful spirit.

 The Weatherwax Scholarship is awarded at Band Awards night in the spring.